This post is sponsored by Cafe Don Pablo and I have been compensated for it. As always, all opinions are my own. #ad #donpablocoffee #cafedonpablo

 Mother’s Day aside, Blueberry Cream Cheese Scones would be a welcome treat for any afternoon snack, weekend brunch or holiday get together, so don’t be constrained by my laser focus on May 13, 2018 (cough-again).

 These Cafe-Style Blueberry Cream Cheese scones are easier than you think to make — just watch the video!
 It’s less than a minute.
-And don’t forget to use the special discount code (available only through Garlic & Zest) MOM for 20% off when you’re ordering your own special blend from Don Pablo!
+Order your own special blend from Don Pablo!

 Lemon Blueberry Cream Cheese Scones